catherinecsun/SC_SPIM_HerdingSims/README.md

 * Scripts with 1 generate and explore data
 * Scripts with 2 run the Spatial Count (Chandler and Royle) and Spatial Partial Identity (Augustine) models
   * uses the Microsoft Azure VM
+  * Bayesian framework
+      * uses informed gamma distribution for sigma prior
+      * Data augmentation parameter M=400/600
+      * single chain of 49998 iterations, burn in of the initial of 4998 and then split into 3 equal chains
 * Scripts with 3 postprocess and summarize

 ## Tasks